Quantum Reservoir Computing for Realized Volatility Forecasting: Technical Background

 \section{Technical Background}

 This paper lies at the intersection of three different subjects, namely econometrics, machine learning, and quantum computation.
-In this section, we provide a brief overview of these three subjects, introducing the concepts and methodologies that we will use later.
-Depending on their expertise, the readers can skip the relevant following subsections.
+In this section, we provide a brief overview of the former two subjects for physicists, introducing the concepts and methodologies that we will use later.
+For non-physicists, we include an appendix on quantum computation preliminaries as well as a notation table.
+Depending on their expertise, the readers can skip the following subsections.